ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 A [common error](../../server/security/common-errors-and-faq) is that DNS records didn't update locally.
 You may wait a bit and try again.
 An easy workaround is to configure (just for the setup) your network card to use Google's DNS server (8.8.8.8), to bypass caching of DNS records.

-TIP: you can use dns.google.com to see the dns record of your domain.
+Tip:  use dns.google.com to see the dns record of your domain.

 When finished you will receive a Zip file containing all of the cluster configuration files and certificates.
 In case you are setting up a cluster, you will use this Zip file to setup the other nodes.